theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-3/index.md

 ---

 layout: base.njk
 title: "Sufi Islam"
 description: "Fanāʾ and baqāʾ — the soul’s final dissolution and eternal abiding in the Beloved’s light."
+excerpt: "After longing, remembrance, and unveiling, there is one final gate: the surrender of the “I.”"
 tier: free
 scrollId: "the-teachings-the-afterlife-series-1-sufi-islam-part-3"